 Menarche is a physiological phenomenon and significant mile stone in the life of a women and the age at menarche is an indicator of racial, geographical and nutritional patterns of different societies.
 The aim of present study was to determine the age at menarche in Kermanshah city in the west of Iran focusing on the effect of population racial subgroups living this city.

-This cross-sectional study conducted on 700 girls aged 12-15 year olds in the Kermanshah city, in the west of Iran.
+This cross-sectional study conducted on 700 girls aged 12-15 year old's in the Kermanshah city, in the west of Iran.
 In this research, the age at menarche, as the main variable, was determined for each racial subgroup and compared between different variables.
-Non parametric test of mann-whitney U was determining the difference and spearman correlation coefficient for determining the relationship between variables.
+Statistical analyses were performed by one-way ANOVA and Tukey tests were performed to determine the statistical significance.

 The average age at menarche in the Kermanshah city (a cold area) is higher than warmer regions in Iran; it may be more influenced by the race than the climate.

 Menarche is the most important events in the women's lives.
 The cultural, social, and epidemiological patterns of this biological incident has led many epidemiological researches to study this phenomenon and the factors affecting it .
 Early or late onset of menarche can caused some morbidity or diseases in women's lives over the coming years .
 For example, the effects of early menarche (before age 12) include short stature [3,4]; obesity , type II diabetes; cardiovascular diseases; hypertension; breast, endometrial, and ovarian cancers; and increase of mental and behavioral disorders (such as smoking, eating disorders alcohol use, depression, unsafe sex, and early pregnancy in adolescence) [6,7] and a late menarche (after 16-years) may lead to osteoporosis, depression, and social anxiety disorder in the coming years of life .